DrawZeroPoint/RoTools/README.md

 - [control server](src/roport_control_server.cpp) simultaneously controlling multiple kinematic chains of the robot.
 - [sensing server](scripts/roport_sensing_server.py) that bridges the perception modules outside the ROS environment (like those run in Python3) to ROS via HTTP.
+- [planner server](scripts/roport_planner_server.py) bridges ROS modules with the planning algorithm outside the ROS environment (running in Python3 or on another server on the local network) via HTTP.
+This server is designed for online control, that given the current state, it will query the algorithm for the next state.
+For now, the states are Cartesian poses.
 - [task scheduler](src/roport_task_scheduler.cpp) using behavior tree for task scheduling.
   A bunch of general purpose services are provided for building the task map fast.
 - [xsens server](scripts/roport_xsens_server.py) converting the live stream from Xsens's MVN Awinda motion capture